dotnet/msbuild/documentation/High-level-overview.md

  - Dealing with blocked tasks on processes: Communicating with the engine, scheduler, cache, etc...
  - Communication on task execution for a task host: Task definition, task inputs, task outputs.

-The transport layer for messages is a .NET named pipe.
+The transport layer for messages is a [.NET named pipe](https://learn.microsoft.com/dotnet/standard/io/how-to-use-named-pipes-for-network-interprocess-communication).

-The message layer has a custom serialization protocal that is specific to MSBuild.
-As of {{ TODO insert version here}}, all message types used are known internal MSBuild types.
+The message layer has a custom serialization protocol that is specific to MSBuild.
+As of version 17.4, all message types used are known internal MSBuild types.
 Earlier MSBuild versions allowed `BinaryFormatter` serialization of plugin-controlled types.

 ## Graph build
 A graph build changes the sequence in which MSBuild processes projects.
 Normally a project starts execution, and when it has a dependency on another project, then that project starts to build.
 A graph build evaluates all projects and their relationship before starting execution of any project.
 This is achieved by looking at specific items (like `ProjectReference`) after evaluation to construct the dependency graph.